-Howl is a 2015 British supernatural horror feature film directed by Paul Hyett (The Descent [special effects]; The Seasoning House) from a screenplay by Mark Huckerby and Nick Ostler (Don’t Knock Twice).
+Howl is a 2015 British supernatural horror film directed by Paul Hyett (The Descent [special effects]; The Seasoning House) from a screenplay written by Mark Huckerby and Nick Ostler (Don’t Knock Twice).

 Joe, a young ticket collector, is riding the last train out of London on a dark and stormy night along with a meagre bunch of passengers.
 When the train brakes violently and comes to a sudden halt deep in the middle of a forest, it seems they have hit something on the line.
 But when the driver ventures out to investigate, he never returns, leaving the passengers in a state of panic – particularly when Joe sees the driver’s mutilated body outside the carriage.

 Realising there’s something dangerous lurking in the forest, Joe tells the passengers to make barricades to secure themselves in the carriage, but soon the deadly creature is stalking the besieged train and smashing through their defences, picking them off one-by-one…

 “Screenwriters Mark Huckerby and Nick Ostler — who have previous Thomas the Tank Engine credits, so probably count as train-spotters — go for a mix of soap and comedy and the creatures have a different, shaggy-human look.
 An unashamed B picture, but fun.”
 Empire